 As of 2019.
 Source: www.internetworldstats.com

 • Simplified uses less characters than Traditional.

 • Simplified uses less brushstrokes than Traditional.

-• Traditional is used in Hong Kong, Macau, and Taiwan.
+• Traditional is used in Hong Kong, Macau, & Taiwan.

 Chinese Translation Tips

 • Avoid translating character by character.
 Make sure to read the entire sentence before translating.